Former Rep. Dingell, US’s longest-serving lawmaker, dies

 Former U.S. Rep. John Dingell was a longtime supporter of universal health care, a cause he adopted from his late father, whom he replaced in Congress in 1955.
 He also was known as a dogged pursuer of government waste and fraud.

-DETROIT (AP) — Former U.S. Rep. John Dingell, the longest-serving member of Congress in American history who mastered legislative deal-making and was fiercely protective of Detroit’s auto industry, has died.
+DETROIT (AP) — Former U.S. Rep. John Dingell, the longest-serving member of Congress in American history and a master of legislative deal-making who was fiercely protective of Detroit’s auto industry, has died.
 The Michigan Democrat was 92.

 Dingell, who served in the U.S. House for 59 years before retiring in 2014, died Thursday at his home in Dearborn, said his wife, Congresswoman Debbie Dingell.